-In 1925 the Reverend Llewellyn Christopher Watson Bullock was instituted at St Stephen's Church, Great Wigborough and was to be rector there until 1933.
+In 1925 the Reverend Llewellyn Christopher Watson Bullock was instituted as incumbent of St Stephen's Church, Great Wigborough and was to be rector there until 1933.

 Some early histories write of a John Bullock holding Moulshams Manor in Great Wigborough and The Manor of Loftes in Great and Little Totham (the latter was at Broad Green and was a moated hall, long since demolished).

-As the Reverend Bullock wrote in his 1905 book Memoirs of the Family Bullock AD
+As the Reverend Bullock wrote in his 1905 book, Memoirs of the Family Bullock AD 1166 - 1905,

 This established the Essex branch of the family which for at least three centuries was the chief representation of the old Arborfield

 In Burke's Genealogical and Heraldic History of The Landed Gentry Vol.1 the entry for John reads